lewismoten/artificial-neural-network/notes.md

 ### A Neuron in action

 The neurons (perceptron) in the input layer receive a value/signal between -10 and 10 from an external resource representing external data.
 Hidden and output layers receive a binary value of one or zero from the previous layer.
 These layers also apply a bias and sum weights to the signal from the previous layer.
 The weight can be thought of as the resistance along dendrites, affecting the signal coming in through synapses.
 The sum off all weights is evaluated to check if it meets a threshold determined by the neurons bias (nucleus).
 If the threshold is achieved, then the neuron fires off a signal (via axon) to all neurons it is connected to in the next layer.
 The output layer does not have a weight to apply to the signals from each node.
 After applying its own bias, all neurons in the output layer are activated to normalize the result in relation to each other.

+In simple terms, the output of a neuron is the weighted sum of its inputs.

 ### Activation Functions
 - softmax